recogito/plugin-sandcastle-export/README.md

 ## Configuring for Supabase Backend Access

-This plugin accesses the Supabase backend.
-Therefore, you need to configure the test app for backend access.
+This plugin accesses the database backend.
+Therefore, you need to configure the test app for Supabase access.

 1. Create a copy of the file `.dev/.env.example` named `.dev/.env`.
 2. Edit the `.dev/.env` file to configure your Supabase project URL and public API key.